nfreear/nfreear-blog/_posts/2021-05-08-speech-devices-stammer.md

 However, as soon as you're answering open-ended questions, or have a stammer/stutter or other dis-fluency, then it soon breaks down, and the Chat-bot cuts you off mid-response.
 I characterize that as _impatient_!

-Our answer was to develop an alternative, adaptive speech recognizer, built on Microsoft's [cognitive speech][] SDK.
+Our answer was to develop an [alternative, adaptive speech recognizer][pasr], built on Microsoft's [cognitive speech][] SDK.
 This was configured with a longer timeout for the open-ended questions in our Chat-bot's dialog, while recognizing and responding more quickly to the shorter closed responses like “_yes_“, “_no_“ and “_move on_“.

 After some experimentation, we settled on a timeout of _1.75 seconds_ (a compromise between everyone's needs), and the adaptive speech recognizer was used successfully during the main trial for ADMINS.
 Always at the back of my mind was the question — could the speech recognizer adapt to the _speaker_, not just to the conversation?